HackBerkeley/Growler/README.md

 conn.commit()
 conn.close()
 ```
 Now save the file and run it by doing `python3 init_db.py`.
 It should create the `growls.db` file and print out something like `[('bob', '100', 'Hello world!')]` to show that reading from the database was successful.
 Awesome!
-Hopefully now you have a basic idea of how sqlite works.
-Now let's integrate it into our site.
-Read this short guide in the Flask documentation: [Using SQLite 3 with Flask](http://flask.pocoo.org/docs/patterns/sqlite3/)

-Let's steal the code they have in the beginning to get and close the database.
-We'll add this to our `server.py` file.
-We'll have to replace their call to `connect_to_database` to connect to our database.
-Also add in the necessary imports, including the `time` module, which we will be using soon.
+Let's add a databse to our Flask server.
+We'll add the following code to our `server.py` file.
+Add in the new Flask imports `g` and the `time` module, which we will be using soon.
+Let's also make a constant for the name of our databse, so we don't have to repeat the database name everywhere.
 The top of your `server.py` file should look something like this.

 ```python
 import sqlite3